 Instrument landing systems flight checks

-At least twice per year, EIA tests our landing systems.
-During these tests, a white and blue Canadian regional jet (CRJ-200) repeatedly approaches the EIA runways from several angles, elevations, and speeds without the landing gear down.
+At least twice per year, YEG tests our landing systems.
+During these tests, a white and blue Canadian regional jet (CRJ-200) repeatedly approaches the YEG runways from several angles, elevations, and speeds without the landing gear down.
 Each flight check is normally 2 to 4 hours, depending on the type of maintenance done to the system.
 It can get a little loud.

 We issue noise advisories for instrument landing systems flight checks by posting notices on the Noise Concern Line.
 Testing happens at least twice a year.